 Eye Color: Brown

 Originally from Topeka, Kansas and born to Edward and Amy Widney, Sarah Ann Widney was the oldest of three children in a household living well below the poverty line.
 Her father, nominally a construction worker, was habitually out of work for her early childhood, and eventually went onto long-term disability drawing a fraction of his already fractional declared income, as the majority of his pay for years was undeclared under-the-table earnings.
 Her mother had been a teenage mother to Widney, was high school dropout, had been nearly excommunicated by her own influential mother (Widney’s grandmother, Ethel Hampton), and was far away from childhood home and friends to boot.
 The family limped on for years out of a trailer park, her mother doing everything she could to keep them together and afloat.
 They put up hanging plastic barriers inside the trailer to trap warmth in smaller areas in the winter and double insulated all the windows with extra layers of plastic over the onside and outside.
 They survived off of food bank donations and dollar store dinners.
 They grew a small garden out front in the summer to supplement their meager pantry.
-Each of the children wore used Goodwill clothing that became, among them, hand-me-down clothing as well.
-At every moment poverty was that creeping, clinging, silent killer waiting to throw the family out of their home and onto the street.
+The children wore used Goodwill clothing that became hand-me-downs to younger siblings.
+Poverty was a creeping, clinging, silent killer waiting to throw the family onto the street at any moment.